rossellafemia/ITS-ICT_BigData/labs/01-Fork_and_clone_this_repo/README.md

 Open your browser and go to: https://github.com/sunnyvale-academy/ITS-ICT_BigData

-The ITS-ICT_BigData repo home page opens:
+The ITS-ICT_BigData repo home page opens.

 ![GitHub](img/github_home_not_logged_in.png)